athomasq/athomasq.github.io/essays/investing-in-public.md

 (Admit it, this is the only section most of you care about.)

-I've invested in 10 startups over the last 2 years (my first cheque was in Oct 2019).
+I've invested in 15 startups over the last 2-ish years (my first cheque was in Oct 2019).
 None of them are dead yet 😀.

-As of Oct 2021, 3 out of these 10 have closed further funding.
-(3 more have received term sheets that will probably close in the next month or so, but I haven't included those in the stats for this section.)
-1 company is on a rocket ship trajectory: hypergrowth in revenue, 8-digit series A, the works.
-The whole portfolio is at a blended multiple of 2.0 at an IRR of exactly 100%.
+As of Dec 2021, 8 out of these 15 have raised further funding (47%).
+This percentage correlates with company vintage:

+*image*

+The portfolio as a whole is at a blended multiple of 1.8 at an IRR of 157%.
 This could be a reflection of my leet stock-picking skillz, but it's far more likely to be just a symptom of a rising tide lifting all startup boats.

 Here's my performance sliced by year of deployment: